owen-it/laravel-auditing-doc/events.md

 ```

-> For more information about events visit the official documentation of [Laravel](https://laravel.com/docs/master/events)
+> {tip} For more information about events visit the official documentation of [Laravel](https://laravel.com/docs/master/events)